MikaYeghi/MikaYeghi.github.io/_projects/LangCrazyflie.md

 ## Results

-See the results of the experiments below.
 In all experiments, the following system prompt was used:
 ```
 You are a helpful assistant who controls a flying robot.
 Make sure you always fly at 1 meter height, unless explicitly told otherwise.